 - OT: WSU Old Town

 - AT: National Center for Aviation Training

 - O: Other (Off-campus and internet only courses)

 - xxx (other numbers): Various locations off-campus

-- HYB: Hybrid - Combines various methods including classroom and internet
+- HYB: Hybrid - Combines various methods including in-person and online

 - IIE: Instruction via Internet Only